csboling/faqcheck/README.md

 # Faqcheck

+An application for managing question-and-answer data and associated referrals, such as phone numbers and addresses of organizations that can be contacted for more detail.

 ## Developer setup

 - Install Erlang OTP >= 23.3
 - Install Elixir
+- Install PostgreSQL >= 9.5, with the PostGIS geospatial extension
 - Set up postgres password in `config/dev.exs`
+- `mix deps get`
 - `mix ecto create`
 - `cd apps/faqcheck_web/assets`, then `npm install`
 - `mix phx.server`